Sylk/fake-git-history/README.md

 # Generate Git Commits

-A command-line tool that generates GitHub or GitLab activity graph to make it look like you have been coding incredibly irregularly and to make you look like a machine.
+A fork of artiebits/fake-git-history that was unmaintained command-line tool that generates GitHub or GitLab activity graph to make it look like you have been coding incredibly irregularly and to make you look like a machine.

 <img src="https://dl.dropboxusercontent.com/s/q2iinti6v0zbhzs/contributions.gif?dl=0" alt="How it works" />